 Published on September 7th, 2018 | by Chad T.0

-Ever since Ali Habib Mayar made his career switch from the corporate security world to alternative financing, he’s found nothing but success along the way.
+Ever since Ali Habib Mayar made his career switch from the corporate security world to alternative funding, he’s found nothing but success along the way.
 In 2012 he founded Platinum Rapid Funding Group and offers funding solutions for small businesses across the U.S.

-What Do You Do In Your Spare Time?
+What Do You Do in Your Spare Time?

-What’s Your Favorite Type Of Food?
+What’s Your Favorite Type of Food?

-What Can You Look Forward To In The Future?
+What Can You Look Forward to In the Future?

 What’s One Thing You’ve Learned Since You Started Your Career?

-What’s One Piece Of Advice You Can Share With Others?
+What’s One Piece of Advice You Can Share with Others?

 Speak up when you have ideas.
 You might second guess yourself into believing your input is insignificant, but your voice and ideas are very much important, especially in a small business setting.
 Putting ideas out there will never hurt you as long as you’re being thoughtful, and it may even get you noticed in a job setting.